openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    xlarge    6 vCPU 8192 MB vRAM
    ========= ===================

-   Consider following example values:
+   Example values:

    ``service:compact:1:2,vdr:compact:1:3``

    ``service:xlarge:2:6,service:large:4:10,vdr:large:2:4``

 #.
-Enable HA for NSX Edges -- if you enable this option NSX Edges will be
+Enable HA foan r NSX Edges -- if you enable this option, the NSX Edges will be
    deployed in active/standby pair on different ESXi hosts.
-   Setting change on deployed cluster affects only new Edges.
+   Changing this setting on a deployed cluster affects only the new Edges.

 #.
-Init metadata infrastructure -- If enabled, instance will attempt to
+Init metadata infrastructure -- if enabled, the instance attempts to
-   initialize the metadata infrastructure to access to metadata proxy  service, otherwise metadata proxy will not be deployed.
+   initialize the metadata infrastructure to access to metadata proxy service;
+   otherwise, the metadata proxy is not deployed.

 #.
-Bypass metadata service certificate verification -- If enabled connection
+Bypass metadata service certificate verification -- if enabled, the connection
-   metadata service will be listening HTTP port.
-Otherwise self-signed certificate will be generated, installed into edge nodes and nova-api-metadata, HTTPS will be enabled.
+   metadata service listens the HTTP port.
+Otherwise, a self-signed certificate is generated, installed into the Edge nodes, and nova-api-metadata; HTTPS is enabled.

 #.
-Which network will be used to access the nova-metadata -- select network
+Which network will be used to access the nova-metadata -- select a network
-   through which nova-api-metadata service will be available for NSX edge nodes.
-Currently two options are available *Public* and *Management* networks.
+   through which the nova-api-metadata service will be available for the NSX Edge nodes.
+Currently two options are available the *Public* and *Management* networks.

-   If *Management* network selected, then free IP address from management network range for nova-api-metadata will be allocated automatically and you don't need to specify your own IP address, netmask, gateway.
+   If the *Management* network is selected, then the free IP address from the management network range for nova-api-metadata is allocated automatically;
+   you do not need to specify your own IP address, netmask, gateway.

-   If *Public* network selected, then you need to specify you own IP address, netmask and gateway.
-See metadata related settings below.
+   If the *Public* network is selected, then you need to specify you own IP address, netmask, and gateway.
+See the metadata related settings below.

    .. warning::

-      Do not change metadata settings after cluster is deployed!
+      Do not change the metadata settings after the cluster is deployed.

-   To enable Nova metadata service, the following settings must be set:
+   To enable the Nova metadata service, the following settings must be set:

 #.
-Metadata allowed ports -- comma separated list of TCP port allowed access to
+Metadata allowed ports -- a comma-separated list of TCP ports allowed access
-   the metadata proxy, in addition to 80, 443 and 8775.
+   to the metadata proxy in addition to 80, 443 and 8775.

 #.
-Metadata portgroup MoRef ID -- portgroup MoRef ID for metadata proxy service.
+Metadata portgroup MoRef ID -- a portgroup MoRef ID for the metadata proxy
+   service.

 #.
-Metadata proxy IP addresses -- comma separated IP addresses used by Nova
+Metadata proxy IP addresses -- comma-separated IP addresses used by Nova
    metadata proxy service.

 #.
-Management network netmask -- management network netmask for metadata proxy
+Management network netmask -- management network netmask for the metadata
-   service.
+   proxy service.

 #.
 Management network default gateway -- management network gateway for
-   metadata proxy service.
+   the metadata proxy service.

 #.
-Floating IP ranges -- dash separated IP addresses allocation pool from
+Floating IP ranges -- dash-separated IP addresses allocation pool from
    external network, e.g. "192.168.30.1-192.168.30.200".

 #.
 External network CIDR -- network in CIDR notation that includes floating IP ranges.

 #.
-Gateway -- default gateway for external network, if not defined, first IP address
+Gateway -- default gateway for the external network; if not defined, the
-   of the network is used.
+   first IP address of the network is used.

 #.
 Internal network CIDR -- network in CIDR notation for use as internal.

 #.
-DNS for internal network -- comma separated IP addresses of DNS server for
+DNS for internal network -- comma-separated IP addresses of DNS server for
    internal network.

-   If you tick *Additional settings* checkbox following options will become available for configuration:
+   If you tick the guilabel:`Additional settings` checkbox, the following options will become available for configuration:

 #.
-Instance name servers -- comma separated IP addresses of name servers that
+Instance name servers -- comma-separated IP addresses of the name servers
-   will be passed to instance.
+   that are passed to the instance.

 #.
 Task status check interval -- asynchronous task status check interval,
-   default is 2000 (millisecond).
+   the default value is 2000 (millisecond).

 #.
-Maximum tunnels per vnic -- specify maximum amount of tunnels per vnic,
+Maximum tunnels per vnic -- specify the maximum amount of tunnels per vnic;
-   possible range of values 1-110 (20 is used if no other value is provided).
+   the possible range of values is 1-110 (20 is used if no other value is provided).

 #.
 API retries -- maximum number of API retries (10 by default).

 #.
-Enable SpoofGuard -- option allows to control behaviour of port-security
+Enable SpoofGuard -- the option allows to control the behaviour of
-   feature that prevents traffic flow if IP address of VM that was reported by VMware Tools does not match source IP address that is observed in outgoing VM traffic (consider the case when VM was compromised).
+   the port-security feature that prevents traffic flow if the IP address of the VM that was reported by VMware Tools does not match the source IP address that is observed in outgoing VM traffic (consider the case when VM was compromised).

 #.
-Tenant router types -- ordered list of preferred tenant router types (default
+Tenant router types -- an ordered list of preferred tenant router types
-   value is ``shared, distributed, exclusive``).
+   (the default value is ``shared, distributed, exclusive``).

    * shared -- multiple shared routers may own one edge VM.
-   * exclusive -- each router own one edge VM.
+   * exclusive -- each router owns one edge VM.
-   * distributed -- same as exclusive, but edge is created as distributed logical router.
-VM traffic get routed via DLR kernel modules on each ESXi host.
+   * distributed -- same as exclusive, but edge is created as a distributed logical router.
+The VM traffic is routed via DLR kernel modules on each ESXi host.

 #.
-Exclusive router size -- size of edge for exclusive router
+Exclusive router size -- the size of edge forthe  exclusive router
-   (value must be one of *compact*, *large*, *quadlarge* or *xlarge*).
+   (the value must be one of *compact*, *large*, *quadlarge* or *xlarge*).

 #.
-Edge user -- user that will be created on edge VMs for remote login.
+Edge user -- the user that will be created on edge VMs for remote login.

 #.
 Edge password -- password for edge VMs.
+The password must match
-It must match following rules:
+   the following rules:

    * not less 12 characters (max 255 chars)
    * at least 1 upper case letter